AI-Native EMR: The Future of Clinical Documentation

 Most of the EMR market today is legacy: Epic and Cerner in acute care, WellSky, MatrixCare, Axxess, and HCHB in home health.
 These platforms are adding AI features rapidly, but the underlying architecture dates back decades.
 Rebuilding around AI-native principles is a multi-year effort.

 The first AI-native EMRs are emerging in specialty markets where documentation burden is highest and existing EMRs are most dissatisfying — starting with post-acute care.
-Lime Health AI is building an AI-native EMR specifically for home health, hospice, and skilled nursing, starting with the Lime Scribe ambient platform.
+Lime Health AI is building an AI-native EMR specifically for home health and hospice, starting with the Lime Scribe ambient platform.

 Learn more about Lime's AI-native EMR roadmap: Lime EMR.